 verb.

-To show off, be a poser, or to act self-righteous, self-important, egotistical.
+To pretend, show off, be a poser, or to act self-righteous, self-important, egotistical.
 To be a “pretentious cunt”.
 A popular version on the Shanghainese KDS BBS discussion forum is “IB” or “install B” because “zhuang” means “install” as well as “pretend.”
 The “B” could be any Chinese character with the “bi” sound like 逼 or 比.
 It can also be 13 which looks like a capital “B”.
 In fact, 屄 is the true character but almost never used.

 Link to this entry.